KPrice725/the_c_programming_language/README.md

 Exercise 1-22: Write a program to "fold" long input lines into two or more shorter lines after the last non-blank character that occurs before the n-th column of input.
 Make sure your program does something intelligent with very long lines, and if there are no blanks or tabs before the specified column.

 Exercise 1-23: Write a program to remove all comments from a C program.
 Don't forget to handle quoted strings and character constants properly.
 C comments do not nest.

+Exercise 1-24: Write a program to check a C program for rudimentary syntax errors, like unbalanced parentheses, brackets and braces.
+Don't forget about quotes, both single and double, escape sequences, and comments.